jschhie/Airline-Reservation-System/README.md

 Next, this program expects two command line arguments as follows: ```./airline.out filepath/csv_file.csv```.
 The CSV file is to contain information for each flight instance.
 The expected CSV format is detailed in the [next section](https://github.com/jschhie/airline-reserv/#input-csv-file-formatting).

 Lastly, a sample ```flights.csv``` and a ```passengers.dat``` file can be found in the /refs/ directory.
 The latter is a binary file with sample flight reservations prior to runtime.
 The user may also replace this with an empty file to simulate complete vacancy for each flight.
-In this case, each flight would be initialized with zero passengers.
+In that case, each flight would be initialized with zero passengers.

 #### Input CSV File Formatting